 - Faster transit times.
 Although shipment consolidation is slower compared to full truckload, the lower price and route without frequent stops reduce overall transit time, letting you meet the order delivery deadlines and save on transportation costs.

 - Fewer emissions.
 It is eco-friendly to combine several loads and transport them all at once instead of using separate trucks for the same amount of freight.
-Apart from lower price, solid route lets you utilize less fuel and reduces emissions.
+Apart from the lower prices, solid route lets you utilize less fuel and reduces emissions.

 - Shipment safety.
 Cargo consolidation offers a safer shipping option since your freight’s handling is limited.
 The more shipments that are combined, the higher the probability is that all of them arrive undamaged because the large volume of freight puts a higher responsibility on the carriers.